Electrician Training in Baltimore

 - Process information by compiling, coding and calculating various types of data.

 - Document information in written or electronic form.

 In addition, most professionals with electrical technology jobs work a normal 40-hour week in laboratories, manufacturing plants or construction sites.
 This makes for a stable job environment that still allows for an unprecedented amount of task flexibility during the workday.

-Since we are an accredited vocational school within the Baltimore area, this means our program meets the stringent criteria put in place to ensure that students receive a quality education.
+Since we are an accredited vocational school within the Baltimore area, this means our program meets the criteria put in place to ensure that students receive a quality education.

 Plus, by attending a vocational school, you will spend less money getting the career you want compared to attending a traditional college.

 Another aspect that truly sets us apart from other electrician schools throughout the Baltimore, Maryland area is that we not only provide you with excellent training, but we are also dedicated to helping you succeed after graduation.